maroofi/bulkDNS/README.md

 	--set-nsid			The packet has NSID in edns0
 	--noedns			Do not support EDNS0 in queries (Default supports EDNS0) --server-mode			Run bulkDNS in server mode
-	-h, --help			Print this help message
+        --no-tcp                        Run the server-mode only for UDP (No TCP listening) -h, --help			Print this help message

 bulkDNS currently supports the following RRs: